Drinking Water Quality Program

 -

-2023-2024 School Year: PSD partnered with the Washington State Department of Health (DOH) to retest drinking water at all elementary schools built, or with plumbing replaced, before 2016 to comply with the new state standards.
+2023-2024 School Year: PSD partnered with the Washington State Department of Health (DOH) to complete testing at all elementary schools built, or with plumbing replaced, before 2016 to comply with the new state standards.

 -